West of England Works

 West of England Works is led by Weston College and is a collaboration of locally based voluntary, community and social enterprise (VCSE) organisations working across the West of England with a history of working in partnership to support people in communities experiencing high levels of deprivation and who face often complex and multiple barriers to accessing work.
 The Delivery Partners of West of England Works have common strategic missions which align closely with the objectives of the Big Lottery’s Building Better Opportunities Fund; to actively support people furthest from employment to achieve their full potential and secure sustainable employment.

 Southern Brooks Community Partnerships is the lead delivery partner in South Gloucestershire, working in partnership with specialist VCSE providers such as the Carers Support Centre and Creative Youth Network.

-The project will be delivered over the next 3 years until 31st December 2019 to increase readiness, ability and confidence of unemployed or economically inactive people to seek or enter employment, education and training.
+The project will be delivered until 31st December 2019 to increase readiness, ability and confidence of unemployed or economically inactive people to seek or enter employment, education and training.

 An Employment and Skills Development Coach from Southern Brooks Community Partnerships will support people to design their own plan and to help them achieve it.

 Make a referral

 How We Can Help

 Our employment and skills coaches will create a personalised plan to guide you into employment, education or training.